aws/aws-cdk/packages/@aws-cdk/aws-events-targets/README.md

 See the README of the `@aws-cdk/aws-events` library for more information on EventBridge.

+## Event retry policy and using dead-letter queues

+The Codebuild, CodePipeline, Lambda, StepFunctions and LogGroup targets support attaching a [dead letter queue and setting retry policies](https://docs.aws.amazon.com/eventbridge/latest/userguide/rule-dlq.html).
+See the [lambda example](#invoke-a-lambda-function).
+Use [escape hatches](https://docs.aws.amazon.com/cdk/latest/guide/cfn_layer.html) for the other target types.

 ## Invoke a Lambda function

 Use the `LambdaFunction` target to invoke a lambda function.